 2. Instantly mark and reward your puppy

-Once your regards de chien at you and gives you its attention, mark the behavior immediately with a click if you are using a clicker, or a praise word such as YES!, GOOD.
+Once your dog looks at you and gives you its attention, mark the behavior immediately with a click if you are using a clicker, or a praise word such as YES!, GOOD.
 Then give your pooch a treat and a lot of praise.
 In general, the praise and tasty treats are what encourages the puppy to give you attention whenever you call its name.

 3. Lose your dog’s attention, and then try calling it again

 At this point, you can allow your dog to divert its attention away from you and then call their name once again.
 Once they look at you and give you all their attention, ensure that you mark it once more and offer praise and treats.

 Repeat the above steps for around eight to ten times within a few minutes.
 If you repeat more times than this and your dog might get bored with the exercise, and this training might lose its effectiveness in the process.